SWEN301-Group-Project/Group-Project/README.md

-# Checkout version 2 in the version-2 branch
+# NOTE: All development is done on develop branch
 # Group-Project
 Testing a website template for [SWEN301-Group-Project](https://github.com/SWEN301-Group-Project/Group-Project)